bigbroproject/BigBro/README.md

 - Orange Pi Zero

 ## Defaults Protocols implemented
-The default protocols are based on default protocols from BigBro Core, nevertheless new or custom protocols can be implemeted in BigBro as in BigBro Core.
+The default protocols are based on default protocols from BigBro Core, nevertheless new or custom protocols can be implemented in BigBro as in BigBro Core.
 - http
 - https (with ssl)
 - icmp